How Long Should Kids Brush Their Teeth?

 - Rushing to move on to the next activity

-Once kids start brushing more independently, it can be even harder for parents to know how long they brushed—or whether they reached the spots that matter most.
+As kids brush more independently, it becomes harder for parents to know how long brushing lasted — or whether the most important areas were reached.

 Do 30-Second U-Shaped Toothbrushes Actually Work?

-You’ve probably seen U-shaped toothbrushes that claim to clean kids’ teeth in just 30 seconds.
-It’s an appealing promise—especially on busy mornings and long bedtimes.
+You may have seen U-shaped toothbrushes that claim to clean kids’ teeth in just 30 seconds.
+It’s an appealing promise — especially during busy routines.

-But dentists tend to be cautious about “30-second” brushing claims, because:
+Dentists tend to be cautious about very short brushing claims because:

 - Thirty seconds is far shorter than the two minutes dentists recommend